Assessment of Optometric Competence PG (10330.1)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-100% attendance for all clinical placements, lectures, workshops and PBL is required to pass the unit.
-Students are required to submit an absence form (available via the unit's UC Learn Canvas site) and appropriate documentary evidence for every absence.
+It is expected that students who are unable to fulfil these participation requirements will inform the unit convener by email as soon as practical.
+Students are also required to submit an absence form (available via the unit's UC Learn Canvas site) and appropriate documentary evidence for every absence.
 The unit convener will assess the application; however, this will not guarantee that the application will be successful.
+Failure to adhere to these requirements may result in failure of the associated assessment piece.
+Consideration will be given for illness; however evidence such as a medical certificate will be required.

 Required IT skills